 Practicing accounts receivable management is one of the easiest ways to ensure your business has a healthy cash flow.
 Unfortunately, not all businesses know where to start with accounts receivable, or are simply engaging in bad habits.
 Accounts receivable is what keeps a business running, so if you’re not on top of your A/R game, you may have an accounts receivable problem.

-Step up you’re A/R game by checking if you have any of these 10 signs of unhealthy accounts receivable management.
+Step up your A/R game by checking if you have any of these 10 signs of unhealthy accounts receivable management.

 SKY HIGH DSO